Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 7-3 against the spread and 5-5 overall in their past 10 games.
+- The Nuggets are 7-3 against the spread and 5-5 overall over their past 10 games.

-- The Nuggets have gone over the total in four of their past 10 games.

-- The 115.8 points per game the Nuggets average are the same as the Timberwolves allow.
+- The Nuggets record the same amount of points as the Timberwolves give up (115.8).

 - Denver is 30-12 against the spread and 38-4 overall when scoring more than 115.8 points.